 In this article, learn more about fish oils and omega-3, including some potential health benefits and some good food sources.

 Two types are plentiful in oily fish: eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Alpha-linoleic acid (ALA), meanwhile, mainly occurs in plant-based foods, such as flaxseed.
+Alpha-linoleic acid (ALA), meanwhile,

 Omega-3 is present throughout the body, especially in the brain, retina, and sperm cells.
 The body cannot produce omega-3 on its own, however, so people need to obtain it from dietary sources.

 Scientists have linked omega-3 to a number of health conditions.
 However, it is not always clear whether or not taking additional omega-3 can offer benefits.

 The following sections outline some of these conditions and some other health benefits that omega-3 may provide.